Erroraccount/Subtitles-analysis/README.md

 Subtitles-analysis
 ==================

-English is the most popular foreign language in china,let's learn it form the TV show's subtitles.
+English is the most popular foreign language in china, let's learn it form the TV show's subtitles.